sinedviper/crud-client/README.md

 ### :pushpin: About project
 <p align="justify">
-In this project, I studied the Apollo client and the Kiel graph, I also used the store, a regular client to work with the customer database, deleting, adding and changing</p>
+In this project, I studied the Apollo client and the graphql, I also used the store, a regular client to work with the customer database, deleting, adding and changing</p>

 ---